rendil/blog.alexander.social/content/posts/feature-switches-rule-definitions.md

 | Code review | Needs to be built    | Automatic (if already setup) |
 | Local tests | Requires dev DB      | Uses local files  |

+Generally speaking, going with a database will require more tooling to be built but provides faster propagation.

 I would definitely lean toward file-based unless you absolutely need immediate propagation or are unable to distribute files to your services after they've already been deployed.

 #### Should a feature switch be able to change multiple values?

-It's not unusual for developers to want to change two features with a single rule.
+It's not unusual for developers to want to change two or more features with a single rule.
 You could imagine setting several values based on a rule like `deviceOS == 'iOS'`, for example.

 The logic required to support this isn't too complex, so I would definitely lean toward allowing multiple values for a single rule.